njcrawford/EmbroideryReader/README.md

-EmbroideryReader
+Embroidery Reader
 ================

-Open source .PES file viewer
+Embroidery Reader is an open source .PES file viewer written in C#.

+For more information, see [http://www.njcrawford.com/programs/embroidery-reader/](http://www.njcrawford.com/programs/embroidery-reader/).